mg-04/mg-04.github.io/_pages/cv.md

 - Implemented an Arduino-based system to monitor sensor performance under varying pressure conditions.
 - Fabricated and tested additional fabric pillow sensors to enhance reliability and functionality.

+**Algorithms Intern**
+Alibaba | Jun. - Aug.
+2025
+- Researched advanced search agent architectures and applied them to design a workflow for business development automation.
+- Optimized tools for browser automation, webpage scraping, and summarization.
+- Tuned multilingual LLMs, using SFT to improve translation quality.

 **Research Assistant with Dr. Katayun Barmak**
 Columbia University	| Sept.
-2024 - present
+2024 - May 2025
 - Utilizing PyTorch to train U-Net convolutional neural networks for polycrystalline grain boundary detection.
 - Post-processed model predictions to create binarized images for data analysis workflows.
 - Applied statistical methods to fine-tune models and compare different predictions against human hand tracing.

 **Physics Intern with Dr. Michael Bergman**
 Bard College at Simon's Rock | Jun.
-2022 - present
+2022 - Jun.
+2024
 - Experimentally verified the effect of wavelength and grain size on longitudinal ultrasonic wave scattering patterns.
 - Designed a Python program to locate and integrate the scattering echo amplitude, overcoming signal quality issues.
 - Experimented with a new foil technique in high-temperature ultrasonic shear wave coupling.
-- Submitted a poster to the 2024 SEDI Conference.
-Currently working on two manuscripts.
+- Submitted a [paper](https://www.sciencedirect.com/science/article/pii/S0031920125001505) in 2025 and a poster to the 2024 SEDI Conference.
+Currently working on one more manuscript.

 **Tutor**
 Bard College at Simon's Rock | Feb.
 2022 - May 2024